Lombra/Critline/README.md

 Filters, reset and announce modules are dependent on the spell list module.

-This module can be disabled by deleting spellList.lua in your Critline folder.
+This module can be disabled by deleting `SpellList.lua` in your Critline folder.

 ### Filters